 Manure

-Manure is also an excellent source for additional nutrients.
-Effectively you’ve let cattle, goats, sheep or other livestock do the hard work of composting plant matter for you.
+Manure is also an excellent source of additional nutrients.
+Effectively you’ve let cattle, goats, sheep, or other livestock do the hard work of composting plant matter for you.
 Be sure to let manure age before using as fresh manure can damage and burn plants and can also introduce harmful bacteria.
 It’s typically recommended to add about 30-40 lbs of aged and composted manure for every 100 sqft of soil.

 Green Manure